tehpsalmist/ng-tailwindcss/readme.md

 # ng-tailwindcss
 ### A CLI tool for integrating Tailwind CSS into Angular-CLI projects with as little pain as possible

-**[Read this article](https://medium.com/@tehpsalmist/keeping-the-wind-in-your-wings-6aa49342651) to learn more about how and why this works and how you can use it with other frameworks like React and Next.js.**
+**[Read this article](https://medium.com/@tehpsalmist/keeping-the-wind-in-your-wings-6aa49342651) to learn more about how and why this works.
+You can also use it with other frameworks like React and Next.js!**

 > _Core Features:_
 >